Chakradhar-Jeereddy/jenkins/README.md

 CI
 ===
 Continoues integration is the process of integrating all the code into single artifcat for VM or image for container.
-This should be unit tested, for every commit, the CI jobs is called.
-The job will cloned,build and tested.
+This should be unit tested.
+Jenkins job is cloned,built and tested.

 Shift-left
 ==========
-Instead of scanning and testing one the development is complted, we can shift/test while development is onging.
+Instead of scanning and testing once the development is complted, we can shift/test while development is onging.
-Backlog will reduce.
-Testing will be done 100s of times, issues will be detected and resolved thoroughly.
+Backlog gets reduced.
+Testing will be done 100s of times, issues gets detected and resolved thoroughly.

 - CI Tools